-It is clear that the corona crisis that struck the world in 2020 has proven disruptive for the entire society.
+It is clear that the corona-crisis that struck the world in 2020 has proven disruptive for the entire society.
 It is hard to imagine a part of society that has not seen any impact.
 It is also fair to say that most people, organizations and governments were unprepared.
 They all had to cope with the consequences “the hard way”.

-This has not been the first pandemic, nor will it be the last.
+Our society cannot afford such a disruption, in the economic, social and ethic sense.
 Even though science has progressed dramatically since the Spanish flu of 1918, we are even more vulnerable due to denser population and global travel and trade.
 This calls for preparedness throughout our society.

 This crisis brings back memories of 9/11.
 The idea of weaponizing airplanes was unknown before those terrorist attacks in 2001.
 The impact on society was big, shutting down air transportation for a month or so.
 Only after the airline industry defined credible counter-measures (cockpit locks, air marshals, improved passenger vetting), air traffic could gradually return to normal.

 So we believe that with proper measures, industry can indeed become pandemic-proof.